huaweicloud/terraform-provider-huaweicloud/website/docs/r/kms_key_v1.html.markdown

     have default value.
 It only be used when delete a key.

 * `is_enabled` - (Optional) Specifies whether the key is enabled.
 Defaults to true.
-    Changing this updates the existing key's state.
+    Changing this updates the state of existing key.

 ## Attributes Reference